paruljain/canister/README.md

 Setup
 -----
+Requires PowerShell 3.0 or better, and .Net 4.5 or better.
 Enable your Windows system to run PowerShell scripts by running the following command on a privileged command prompt:

     powershell set-executionpolicy unrestricted